orson-sander/eagler-ultimate/README.md

 ## Meet the Developers

 ### Hey there!
-I'm cobblesteve.
+I'm x8r.
-I started this project in April, and I wanted it to become the alternative for Eaglercrack.
+I started this project in April 2024, and I wanted it to become the alternative for Eaglercrack.
 I'm making it for a website I have right now, which currently uses Eaglercrack as a source.

 About Me:
-- Knows HTML and CSS
+- Knows HTML, CSS, Javascript, Typescript, and Svelte
-- Learning JavaScript and Python
+- Learning Astro and Node
-- Barely knows Python
-- Has a YouTube channel --> https://youtube.com/@yk4ndrew
 - Likes to play Minecraft, Geometry Dash, A Dance of Fire and Ice (ADOFAI), and more!
-- yea :D

 ### Hey there!
 I'm SyntaxError52.